libapps/libapps-mirror/nassh/doc/hack.md

 We use this extension when available, or fallback to `SSH_FXP_RENAME` if not.

+### copy-data

+The [copy-data] extension is great for speeding up remote copies as it avoids having to download data from one file and uploading to a different one.

 # External API

 The extension provides an external API to allow other apps/extensions make